hybridious/Artifical-Intelligence/README.md

 - Neural network; this comprises of many things, but we are researching and making sure we have all the frontend done and ready           before moving on to this.
 (NOT DONE)

+twitter.com/skidematician will do this, deadline: December 9th 2017

 - Database; eventually, we will have to store some inputs that help with teaching the algorithm.
 This is probably going to happen         after everything else is done.
 (NOT DONE)